jasongwartz/CanvasHelper/README.md

 Example CSV Layouts
 -----

 *Note: The CSV layouts for input are inflexible.
-Notably, some must include headers and some cannot include them.
-Many/most of the existing bugs are related to formatting of the CSV inputs.
+Notably, some must include headers and some cannot include them. __If you're using Excel on a Mac, you must format the files as 'Windows Comma Seperated', otherwise you'll encounter a 'newline' error.__ Many/most of the existing bugs are related to formatting of the CSV inputs.
 If you find any, let me know about them!*

 ### Enrollment Report
 >	*Includes and requires a header*